5 ways to find projects in Open Source

-One of the challenges faced by a beginner is to find an Open Source project to contribute.
-The best way to kick start your contribution is by contributing to friends and community projects.
+One of the challenges beginners face is finding an Open Source project to contribute to.
+The best way to start contributing is by participating in friends and community projects.

-In the Blog, we will look at some built-in GitHub functionality to find great projects.
-We will also look at tools developed by the EddieHub and OSWC community.
+In the blog, we will explore some of the built-in GitHub functionalities to find great projects.
+We will also look at tools developed by EddieHub.